 Notice of the AGM and the Form of Proxy are sent to shareholders at least 21 days before the meeting.
 The Company's Annual Report is available on the Company's website, https://investor.ryanair.com.
-The AGM will be held at 9 a.m. on September 17, 2020 in the City North Hotel and Conference Centre, Gormanstown, Co.
-Meath, K32 W562, Ireland.
+The AGM will be held at 9.00a.m. on September 16, 2021 in the Ryanair Technical Centre, 230/240 Lakeshore Drive, Airside Business Park, Swords, Co.
+Dublin, Ireland.

 All general meetings other than the AGM are called Extraordinary General Meetings ("EGM").
 An EGM must be called by giving at least 21 clear days' notice.
-Except in relation to an adjourned meeting, three members, present in person or by proxy, entitled to vote upon the business to be transacted, shall be a quorum.
-The passing of resolutions at a general meeting, other than special resolution, requires a simple majority.
+Except in relation to an adjourned meeting, 3 members, present in person or by proxy, entitled to vote upon the business to be transacted, shall be a quorum.
+The passing of resolutions at a general meeting, other than a special resolution, requires a simple majority.
 To be passed, a special resolution requires a majority of at least 75% of the votes cast.
 Votes may be given in person by a show of hands, or by proxy.

 At the Meeting, after each resolution has been dealt with, details are given of the level of proxy votes cast on each resolution and the numbers for, against and withheld.
 This information is made available on the Company's website following the meeting.
-At the 2020 AGM, as was noted by the Chairman during the AGM, discretionary proxies representing approximately 4% of shares were voted in favor of all resolutions by the meeting's Chairman.
-The Company will continue to report such discretionary proxy voting in future Annual Reports.
+At the 2020 AGM, as was highlighted by the Meetings Chair during the AGM and reported immediately following the AGM, discretionary proxies representing approximately 4.8% of shares were voted in favor of all resolutions by the meeting's Chairman.
+The Company will continue to report such discretionary proxy voting in future Annual Reports and with the results of AGM voting (issued immediately following each AGM).

-2019 AGM
+2020 AGM

-Post the 2019 AGM (September 19, 2019), Board members (incl.
-Chairman, Deputy Chairman, SID and RemCo Chair) and senior management engaged with shareholders on the voting outcomes where less than 80% of votes were in favor of the resolutions.
+Post the 2020 AGM (September 17, 2020), Board members and senior management engaged with shareholders on the voting outcomes where less than 80% of votes were in favor of the resolutions.
 The Board is pleased to present the outcomes from these engagements.